 - Drowning My Sorrows: Elise, after aiming for the lead role in a film and instead being offered the role of the lead's "grotesque" mother while the lead role goes to Phoebe.
 She does it again when the three can't find any bad evidence to use against her ex Bill.

 - Dumb Blonde: Shelly.
 Especially bad as she's an accountant and surely had to have completed college and a master's degree to achieve this.

-- Everyone Has Standards: Bill is a grade A jerk, but he's genuinely shocked and horrified when he learns Phoebe is underage and dumps her immediately.
+- Everyone Has Standards: Bill is a grade-A jerk, but he's genuinely shocked and horrified when he learns Phoebe is underage and dumps her immediately.

 - Fallen-on-Hard-Times Job: Brenda works for dilettante interior designer, according to Annie "one of the ten worst interior decorators in New York".